 Key Stage 1

 At Holy Trinity, Key Stage 1 pupils will, over the two year cycle, investigate their local area (the school and its surroundings), a contrasting area in the United Kingdom and abroad.
-They will find out about the environment in chosen areas relevant to the year groups PYP focus.
+They will find out about the environment in chosen areas relevant to the year group’s Social Studies focus.
 They will also begin to learn about the wider world (looking at hot and cold places in the world, the continents and seas) and the UK (its four countries, capital cities, surrounding seas and weather patterns).
 They will carry out geographical enquiry inside and outside the classroom.
 Through such exploration, they will ask geographical questions about people, places and environments, and use geographical skills and resources such as maps, compasses and photographs.

 Key Stage 2

-During Lower Key Stage 2, over the two year cycle, our pupils will investigate a variety of people, places and environments both in the United Kingdom and abroad which may link to their PYP focus.
+During Lower Key Stage 2, over the two year cycle, our pupils will investigate a variety of people, places and environments both in the United Kingdom and abroad which may link to their Social Studies focus.
 The pupils will find out how people affect the environment and how they are affected by it.
 They will carry out geographical enquiry inside and outside the classroom.
 Through such exploration, children will ask geographical questions and use geographical skills and resources such as maps, atlases, aerial photographs and technology.
 There will be a specific focus on developing geographical skills and field work each year building on the work done at Key Stage 1.

-During Upper Key Stage 2, over the three year cycle, pupils will have the opportunity to investigate people, places and environments, focusing specifically on the physical geography and the impact of deforestation and tourism (human geography), Mountains and Water and Rivers.
+During Upper Key Stage 2, over the two year cycle, pupils will have the opportunity to investigate people, places and environments, focusing specifically on the physical geography and the impact of deforestation and tourism (human geography), Mountains and Water and Rivers.
 The pupils will find out how people affect their environment and how they are affected by it.
 They will carry out geographical enquiry inside and outside the classroom.
 From such exploration, children will ask geographical questions, and use geographical skills and resources such as maps, atlases, aerial photographs and technology.
 Each year there will be a specific focus on developing geographical skills and field work, building on the work done at Lower Key Stage 2.

 Cross Curricular Links

-Geography provides a number of opportunities for cross curricular links with Math, English, Art and Computing.
+Geography provides a number of opportunities for cross curricular links with Maths, English, Art and Computing.
 Computing provides a different medium for research and presentation of the topics covered and also allows mathematical skills to be developed.
 All aspects of English are used within the Geography curriculum, especially building a rich vocabulary, deeming it a source of a wide variety of opportunities to enhance the English curriculum.